 There is a high threat of insurgency operations carried out by Houthi forces in Yemen affecting merchant traffic in the southern Red Sea.
 The Houthis may seek to strike vessels with air and sea-borne drones or missiles.
 These strikes have been concentrated of f Yemen's weste and in the western Gulf of Aden.
-Certain ships, such as those linked to Israel by Houthi determination, are highly likely to be targeted campaign was started in November 2023 in reaction to the 7 October affects ivesintop ost Gaza.
+Certain ships, such as those linked to Israel by Houthi determination, are highly likely to be targeted campaign was started in November 2023 in reaction to the 7 October affects ivesintopost

 In the first incidents to take place in the Red Sea in 2025, the bulk carriers MAGIC SEAS and ETERNITY C. were attacked on 6 and 7 July respectively.
-Both attacks involved small craft as well as more heavy ordnance, though limited airborne means beyond a single missile.
-Reporting suggested that in both cases the managers had other vessels trading into Israel.
+Both attacks involved small craft as well as more heavy ordnance, though limited airborne means.
+Reporting suggested that in both cases the managers vessels in commercial links with Israel.
 It is not yet clear as to whether these were isolated incidents or the resumption of a more systematic Houthi campaign.